myna/myna-html/README.md

 ### Targetting specific users

-My default, Myna targets all users in your tests.
+By default, Myna targets all users in your tests.
 You may want to change this default if you want to target a certain percentage of your customer base or disable testing for particular groups of users on your site.
-You can do this by providing a *callback* function that Myna for HTML uses to determine whether a particular user should be involved in a test:
+You can do this by providing a *callback* function that Myna for HTML uses to determine whether a particular user should be targetted:

     Myna.init({
       callbacks: {